I am a northern Wisconsin girl, who moved to the south.

 I placed my ribs in a large pot with just enough water to cover.
 This isn’t like boiling noodles, you don’t want it full.
 I seasoned the water with garlic cloves, onion, onion powder, and some McCormick’s Montreal Steak Grill Mates.
 Yes, I use these typically as dry rubs or marinades, but it’s ideal to help flavor the meat as well.
 I have a variety of McCormick’s in my pantry and love using them for my Power Cooking Meals.

 Then bring water to a boil, turn down heat and simmer.
 You can simmer until tender, although I took my out a bit before, and let them finish on the grill.
 For my three pounds, it was about 30 minute in the water.
-(Baking or boiling also allows you to render off some of the fat before placing it on the grill. ) I transferred them to a platter, sprinkled with some more McCormick’s seasoning, and then slathered them with Kraft BBQ sauce.
+(Baking or boiling also allows you to render off some of the fat before placing it on the grill. ) I transferred them to a platter, sprinkled with some more McCormick’s seasoning, and then slathered them with your favorite BBQ sauce.
 You choose the flavoring.
-Since Kraft is such a great value, I often have 5 flavors on my shelf at all times and use them for many recipes.
+Since I had coupons, making Kraft such a great value, I often have 5 flavors on my shelf at all times and use them for many recipes.

 Next, put on the grill, but make SURE that you place then on indirect heating.